tarek-clarke/resilient-rap-framework/README.md

 For the **Architectural Whitepaper**, **Research Roadmap**, and deep-dives on **Self-Healing Data**, subscribe to the Substack:

 👉 [**tarekclarke.substack.com**](https://tarekclarke.substack.com)

+## ❤️ Support This Research
+This framework is a core part of my PhD research proposal on data resilience at Tallinn University of Technology.
+If this code is helping you solve schema drift or ingestion challenges, consider becoming a sponsor to fund the compute and development of this open-source prototype.

 ---

 ## 📌 Project Overview